ypsu/effdump/example-deployment/README.md

 ```

 Each replica will be defined by such a struct.
-But to make things easy to describe in a succinct manner, create a helper function for each attribute:
+But to make things easy to describe in a succinct manner, create a helper function for each attribute (these are called [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis)):

 ```
 func reset(v config) func(*config) {